 Despite its wordiness, this exploration around some of the issues connected to understanding autism can be seen as having some fixed points as pointers for any interested individual wanting to undertake further thinking.
 These include:

 There is an identifiable thing that is defined as autism.
 Yet every autistic individual is uniquely different; autism can be manifested in a wide variety of different fragments of behaviour; it gets entangled with other conditions (each of which may have its own range of understandings).
-This then clouds what can be pinned down as being ‘this thing called autism’ as a precise that can be so definitely observed and assessed.
+This then clouds what can be pinned down as being ‘this thing called autism’ as a precise condition that can be so definitely observed and assessed.

 One key puzzle is how to strip things back to be clear about those behaviours and characteristics that are absolutely unique to the thing understood as autism and then to build up the variety of individual variations on that base.